 Mid-morning snacks are sent to the Villa Maria Schools along with the day students' breakfasts each day.
-On non-school days, the mid-morning snacks are placed on the carts in the residence along with breakfast to be picked up at breakfast time.
+On non-school days, the mid-morning snacks are placed on the carts in the residence along with dinner for the previous day, and to be picked up at dinner time the day before.

-Afterschool snacks are picked up in the kitchen by an apartment staff or child representative from each apartment.
+Afterschool snacks are picked up in the kitchen by staff and/or child representative.
 CCFS participates in the Afterschool Snack Program, a federally assisted snack program operating in public and nonprofit private schools and residential child care institutions.
 The Afterschool Snack Program is administered at the Federal level by the Food and Nutrition Service.
+Culinary b.
+Water/Hydration

-Culinary Services Group provides afterschool snacks per federal guidelines, which states that the snack must contain at least two different components of the following four: a serving of fluid milk; a serving of meat or meat alternate; a serving of vegetables or fruits or full strength vegetable or fruit juice; a serving of whole grain or enriched bread or cereal.
+Services Group provides afterschool snacks per federal guidelines, which states that the snack must contain at least two different components of the following four: a serving of fluid milk; a serving of meat or meat alternate; a serving of vegetables or fruits or full strength vegetable or fruit juice; a serving of whole grain or enriched bread or cereal.

-A counselor from each apartment is responsible for picking up the bed time snack after each dinner meal.
-Evening snacks are placed on carts and available to be picked up at dinner time.
+Staff from each unit are responsible for picking up the bed time, snack placed on carts with the dinner meal.